nonefffds/ALSN/README.md

 This is a simply method of emulating interaction with [ehaut's web client](https://github.com/ehaut/ehaut).

-Not tested 'cause I'm home, and this should only be functional/operable in Henan University of Henan(HAUT).
+Not tested 'cause I'm home, and this should only be functional/operable in Henan University of Technology(HAUT).

 ## Usage